How To Do A Perfect Needlepoint Basketweave Stitch

 How to do a needlepoint basketweave stitch blog post

 This basketweave pattern forms a strong stitch with good coverage and minimal distortion of the canvas.
-So, if your finished design is going to end up as a pillow, or a belt, or a chair seat, or a rug, or anything that is destined for some wear and tear, then strong is what you want.
+So, if the finished design is going to end up as a pillow, or a belt, or a chair seat, or a rug, or anything that is destined for some wear and tear, then strong is what you want.

 Along with good coverage comes less canvas distortion with a basketweave stitch.
 You shouldn't need to vigorously block your stitched needlepoint, especially if you use a frame or stretcher bars.
-We have a quick blog post on whether it's important to use a frame.
+(We have a quick blog post on whether it's important to use a frame).

 When stitching basketweave the needle always comes up in an empty hole on the canvas, so you are less likely to pierce a stitch that is already there and your stitches will look "cleaner" and more even.